Potentially defective Takata bag inflators shipped also to Subaru, Mitsubishi

-DETROIT (Reuters) - Takata Corp 7312.T, the Japanese auto parts maker, said potentially defective air bag inflators, that could explode with too much force, were also shipped to Japanese automakers Subaru and Mitsubishi Motors Corp (7211.T).
+DETROIT, June 30 (Reuters) - Takata Corp, the Japanese auto parts maker, said potentially defective air bag inflators, that could explode with too much force, were also shipped to Japanese automakers Subaru and Mitsubishi Motors Corp .

 Last week, seven other automakers said they were recalling vehicles in high-humidity regions of the United States at the request of National Highway Traffic Safety Administration (NHTSA) to see if faulty air bag inflators supplied by Takata had been installed in their vehicles.